Eating for Good– Social Enterprise Restaurants and Cafes in Australia

 117 Swan St, Richmond VIC 3121, Australia

 I’d been jogging and had placed Gratia alluringly at the end of my jog route – of course I’ll run quicker if there’s the promise of some deliciousness at the end of it.
 And deliciousness that does good, even better.
-Gratia is the café arm of Gratia and Folonomo, a social enterprise which donates 100% of its profits to charity – 50% to its own Pure Foundation and 50% to customer nominated charities.
+Gratia is the café arm of Gratia and Folonomo, a social enterprise that donates 100% of its profits to charity: 50% to its own Pure Foundation and 50% to customer nominated charities.
 The Pure Foundation manage several initiatives such as Folo, an application which sits on your internet browser and when you shop at any Folo participating retailer Folo donates a percentage of your purchase directly to your pre- chosen charity.
 Neat idea.

-For those who want to eat nutritious, wholesome food in a laid-back chic environment this is your place.
+For those who want to eat nutritious, wholesome food in a laid-back environment this is your place.
 There is a clear health-conscious ethos at Gratia, and as I went to pay at the counter I clocked the brilliant array of raw treats and cakes on display – gluten-free, diary-free and protein-boosting snacks catering for all dietary needs and cravings.

 To further include customers in their mission, there are three jars placed by the entrance of the café, each labelled with the name of a charity or charitable initiative and the details of each.
 Patrons are given some small bouncy balls when they leave the café and can choose which jar to place the balls into.
 This then determines the percentage of profits the said charities receives.
 The charities when I visited were all local charities.